matei-tm/sample-local-development-with-azure-service-bus-and-azure-functions/README.md

 ![image](docs/rmq_receive_from_publish.png)

+# Cleaning (Optional)

+The demo is complete.
+Use the following hints to clean the local and cloud environments.

 ## Removing k8s resources

-If you need to clean everything, use the following command
+If you need to clean the local kubernetes, use the following command

 ```bash
 torq=( topic queue )